 -Master of Arts in Teaching (MAT) concentrating on either American Constitutional history (in a history department) or American government, political institutions, or political theory (in a political science department).
 MAT degrees without required constitutional coursework cannot be approved.

-Junior fellowships are awarded to outstanding college seniors and college graduates without teaching experience who intend to become secondary school teachers of American history, American government, or social studies in grades 7–12.
+Junior fellowships are awarded to outstanding college seniors and college graduates without teaching experience who intend to become secondary school teachers of American history, American government, or social studies in grades 7-12.
 Junior Fellows must complete graduate study within 2 academic years of full-time study.
-Senior fellowships are awarded to superior current teachers who must be able to complete graduate study within 5 calendar years.
+Senior fellowships are awarded to superior current teachers who must be able to complete graduate study within 5 calendar years of part-time study.

 Fields of Study: